 In this world of raging, bad manners, hate speech, and griefing, I have been pleasantly surprised by the evolution of sportsmanship and cooperative culture within the online / multiplayer / pvp gaming communities.
 As more and more games become connected through chat, and offer some form or another to emote, we are seeing some interactions that are respectful and kind: acknowledgments of a game well played, laughter at one’s mistakes, random teammates that request to party up after a successful match together which turn into friendships.

 In this series, GLHF (which stands for Good Luck Have Fun), I will be exploring both the light and dark sides of sportsmanship as it’s been developing in video game culture along with some of my favorite examples of each, and what they tell us about our community.
 If you like this article please feel free to check out the rest of the series: pt.
 2: Selfishness / Noncompetitive play, pt.
-3: Kindness, – pt 8 coming soon.
+3: Kindness, pt.
+4: Respect, pt 5: Rage Quit, pt 6: Toxicity, pt 7: Honorably Growing Culture, pt 8: Sadness & Defeat, pt 9: How to play for friendship, and pt 10: What we’ve learned.